-While applicants in this instance have not requested waiver of the comment procedure, we will make and grant such action on our own motion as the evidence essentially shows the expansion of an existing service.
+while applicant in this instance has not requested waiver of the comment procedure, we will make and grant such action on our own motion as the evidence shows a compelling need for the proposed service.

-Pindings of Pact
+Pindings of Fact

-- 1. Applicants have the ability, equipment, and financial resources to perform the proposed service. - 2.
+- 1. Applicant has the ability, equipment, and financial resources to perform the proposed service. - 2.
 Public convenience and necessity require the proposed service. - 3.
-It can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment.

-4. As the evidence in this case essentially shows the expansion of an existing service, the order should be effective on the date of signing.
+It can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment. - 4.
+As the evidence in this case shows a compelling present need for the proposed service, the order should be effective on date of signing.